-Are you someone who occasionally gets angry, or someone’s who’s becoming an angry person?
+Are you someone who occasionally gets angry, or are you an an angry man?
 It’s an important question to ask yourself.
 The former is understandable; the latter makes people leave.

 No one aspires to be angry or resolves to yell more.
+But it happens.
 “Everyone dislikes being angry, but some people dislike it less than others,” Gable says.
-And if it gets results it can become something of a go-to tool.
+If anger gets results it can become something of a go-to tool.

-There’s an element of status involved to anger as well, notes Michelle Shiota, Ph.D., associate professor of psychology at Arizona State University.
+There’s an element of status involved in anger as well, notes Michelle Shiota, Ph.D., associate professor of psychology at Arizona State University.
 You use anger because you can.

 Anger is also a cloaking device that obscures other emotions you might be feeling.
 “Rather than talk about sadness and fear, you can be angry,” says Nathaniel Herr, associate professor of psychology and director of the Interpersonal Emotion Lab at American University.

 While anger propels you to deal with a threat, Gable’s research shows that it narrows your focus in the process.
 You become locked in and don’t take into account anyone or anything else.
 It also doesn’t allow for doing fine detail work.
 It’s like an intense workout or strong cup of coffee.
 “You’re ramping up the RPMs of the brain,” he says.

 Gable’s research has also shown another effect.
 Anger makes your memory selective.
 You see only what keeps you angry.
 It’s a pile-up.
 If it’s your partner, your mind starts flowing with, And another thing they do...
 When the target is one of your children, it’s common to think in absolutes, with, They always … You know, even as you implode, that your child does say thank you, does listen, and does sometimes get along with his brother.
 But when you’re consumed by anger, the full picture blurs.